safespring/docs/content/service/support.md

 possible as this will make it easier for our engineers to start trouble shooting.
 Relevant information could be instance IDs for compute instances, logs from the backup client etc.

+Also refer to our [policy](../policies) for important information about our SLA and support level.